primaj/chess-ai/TECHNICAL_DOCUMENTATION.md

 - Strategic patterns (weak squares, pawn structure)
 - Tactical patterns (threats, combinations)

-**Critical Problem**: The training signal is **game outcome**, not position evaluation:
+**Training Signal**: The training signal is **game outcome**, filtered by game phase:
-- A position from move 5 of a game where White eventually won gets label +1.0
-- But that position might actually be equal or even slightly worse for White
+- **Early game (first 30% of moves)**: Uses neutral value (0.0) to avoid learning incorrect evaluations
+- **Mid-to-endgame (last 70% of moves)**: Uses actual game outcome
+- This improves signal quality by reducing noise from early positions where outcome is less correlated with position quality
-- The model learns: "Positions from games White won tend to be good for White" (which is true on average but wrong for individual positions)
+- The model still learns: "Positions from games White won tend to be good for White" but only for positions where this correlation is stronger

-**Better Approach**: Should use:
+**Remaining Limitation**: Still uses game outcome rather than position-specific evaluations.
+For further improvement, could use:
 - Position-specific evaluations (e.g., Stockfish scores)
-- Or at least filter by game phase (early/mid/endgame)
-- Or use temporal difference learning (predict outcome from current position, not from game start)
+- Temporal difference learning (predict outcome from current position)
+- But current phase filtering is a significant improvement

 ### Attention Patterns